scipp/scipp/doc/design.md

 To put this diagram in perspective, note that one major point of criticism of the current implementation was "not enough workspace types", i.e., for the redesign an even larger variety was requested.
 Based on these requirements a design and prototyping process was started in early 2018.
 Initially a couple of different options have been prototyped but it soon became apparent that only one of them was a real option.
+We refer to the [early prototype documentation](https://github.com/mantidproject/workspace-sandbox) for details on the abandoned options and why they were abandoned.
 In agreement with reviewers of those early investigations, effort has thus been mostly focused on the `Dataset` option, described below.
 Altogether, as of 2018-10-10, a total of 65 working days (approx 3.5 FTE months) have been invested in the design and prototyping process.